If you ask me, every dog breed in the world is beautiful.

-Although they may look a little fancy, Malteses are actually pretty rugged little canines whose bravery belies their diminutive size.
+Although they may look a little fancy, Maltese are actually pretty rugged little canines whose bravery belies their diminutive size.
 They’re smart and easy to train, and they’re adventurous too.
-However, as you’d expect from a dog with a full-length, floor-touching coat, Malteses require regular grooming to look their best.
+However, as you’d expect from dogs with full-length, floor-touching coats, Maltese require regular grooming to look their best.

 8. Afghan Hound

 It’s hard to confuse an Afghan hound for anything else – there just aren’t many other breeds that exhibit the same combination of a light, elegant build with such a remarkably long and silky coat.
-One of the ancient dog breeds, their long faces are quite distinctive, making them simultaneously pretty and a bit strange.
+Their long faces are also quite distinctive, making them simultaneously pretty and a bit strange.

-Like the Saluki and Greyhound, the Afghan hound was originally used as a sight-hunting breed, who would run down swift prey with relative ease.
+Like the saluki and greyhound, the Afghan hound was originally used as a sight-hunting breed, who would run down swift prey with relative ease.
 So, you’re going to have to provide an Afghan with plenty of room to run.
-You’ll also find that they’re a bit difficult to train and they shed profusely.
+You’ll also find that they’re a bit difficult to train.
 But, if you can cope with these challenges, you’ll probably love their affectionate and sweet nature.